William Gaines

-William Maxwell "Bill" Gaines (/geɪnz/; March 1, 1922 – June 3, 1992), was an American publisher and co-editor of EC Comics.
+William Maxwell "Bill" Gaines (/geɪnz/; March 1, 1922 – June 3, 1992) was an American publisher and co-editor of EC Comics.
 Following a shift in EC's direction in 1950, Gaines presided over what became an artistically influential and historically important line of mature-audience comics.
 He published the satirical magazine Mad for over 40 years.

 He was posthumously inducted into the comic book industry's Will Eisner Comic Book Hall of Fame (1993) and the Jack Kirby Hall of Fame (1997).
-In 2012, he was inducted into the Ghastly Awards' Hall of Fame.

 Early life

 Gaines was born in Brooklyn, New York, to a Jewish household.
 His father was Max Gaines, who as publisher of the All-American Comics division of DC Comics was also an influential figure in the history of comics.
 The elder Gaines tested the idea of packaging and selling comics on newsstands in 1933, and Gaines accepted William Moulton Marston's proposal in 1941 for the first successful female superhero, Wonder Woman.

 As World War II began, Gaines was rejected by the U.S. Army, the U.S. Coast Guard and the U.S. Navy, so he went to his local draft board and requested to be drafted.
-He trained as an U.S. Army Air Corps photographer at Lowry Field in Denver.
+He trained as a U.S. Army Air Corps photographer at Lowry Field in Denver.
 However, when he was assigned to an Oklahoma City field without a photographic facility, he wound up on permanent KP duty.
 As he explained in 1976 to Bill Craig of Stars and Stripes, "Being an eater, this assignment was a real pleasure for me.
 There were four of us, and we always found all the choice bits the cooks had hidden away.
 We'd be frying up filet mignon and ham steaks every night.
 The hours were great, too.
 I think it was eight hours on and 40 off."
 Stationed at DeRidder Army Airfield in Louisiana, he was reassigned to Marshall Airfield in Kansas and then to Governors Island, New York.
 Leaving the service in 1946, he returned home to complete his chemistry studies at Brooklyn Polytechnic, but soon transferred to New York University, intent on obtaining a teaching certificate.
 In 1947, he was in his senior year at NYU when his father was killed in a motorboat accident on Lake Placid.
 Instead of becoming a chemistry teacher, he took over the family business, EC Comics.